 Spiritual Counseling and Somatic Therapy

 This work is appropriate for anyone seeking a deeper connection to themselves, their spirituality and/or the world around them.
-In my experience, it has led to feeling more alive, a greater sense of meaning and being able to trust my heart and my guts.
+In my experience, it has led to feeling more alive and a greater sense of meaning and being able to trust my heart, my guts and that quiet voice within.

 I feel deep compassion toward anyone who feels they do not fit in, be it due to illness, minority status, family structure or social dynamics.
 If you are part of the LGTBQ+ family, know that I am, as well.
 You are welcome here.

-To read my blog post about riding the waves of life amidst challenge and illness, follow this link for my post "Everything Changes."
+To read my blog post about riding the waves of life amidst challenge and illness, follow this link for "Everything Changes."
 For an archive of all my blogs by category, see below.
-You can also find me on Facebook.
+You can also find me on Facebook

 Training and Education

 I completed SomaSoul®: Somatic Expressive Therapy and Shake Your Soul®: The Yoga of Dance trainings with LIFE Movement founder Dan Leven.
 I am incredibly grateful that I came across Dan’s teachings.
 They were pivotal in bringing me back into a deeper connection with my body and spirit.